deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/getting-started/intro.md

 The main idea that stands behind having separate applications for Client and Server parts is to provide developers/project owners/DevOps with scaling abilities:

-- You can define special server requirements for a Falcon Server instance, but keeping the Falcon Client server instance more "lightweight"
+- You can define special server requirements for a DEITY Middleware instance, but keeping the DEITY PWA Frontend server instance more "lightweight"
-- You can have multiple Falcon Client instances (geo-distributed) connected to a single Falcon Server application
+- You can have multiple DEITY PWA Frontend instances (geo-distributed) connected to a single DEITY Middleware application
-- Falcon Server is stateless, so you could scale it up as you need (for example, you don't want to be stuck with a single Falcon Server instance while supporting your mobile visitors with a dedicated application that uses Falcon Server as data provider)
+- DEITY Middleware is stateless, so you could scale it up as you need (for example, you don't want to be stuck with a single DEITY Middleware instance while supporting your mobile visitors with a dedicated application that uses DEITY Middleware as data provider)

 ### Extension-API concept

-Falcon Server itself does not provide any data, but rather acts as a glue for your data extensions.
+DEITY Middleware itself does not provide any data, but rather acts as a glue for your data extensions.
-As a result of its work - Falcon Server generates a unified [GraphQL](https://graphql.org/) Schema that can be used by GraphQL Clients to work with the data.
+As a result of its work - DEITY Middleware generates a unified [GraphQL](https://graphql.org/) Schema that can be used by GraphQL Clients to work with the data.

 #### Falcon Extension

-Falcon Server uses **Extension** as an abstract layer to work with a specific *entity* (for example, `shop-extension`, `blog-extension`, etc) in order to provide "agnostic" data access and be a platform-independent data provider.
+DEITY Middleware uses **Extension** as an abstract layer to work with a specific *entity* (for example, `shop-extension`, `blog-extension`, etc) in order to provide "agnostic" data access and be a platform-independent data provider.

-Falcon Extension must define abstract Queries, Mutations and types as a part of Falcon Server API, which will be "stitched" into the unified GraphQL Schema by Falcon Server.
-All defined methods must be proxied to the assigned Falcon API (defined in Falcon Server [configuration](../falcon-server/basics#extensions-configuration)).
+Falcon Extension must define abstract Queries, Mutations and types as a part of DEITY Middleware API, which will be "stitched" into the unified GraphQL Schema by DEITY Middleware.
+All defined methods must be proxied to the assigned Falcon API (defined in DEITY Middleware [configuration](../falcon-server/basics#extensions-configuration)).

 #### Falcon API